microsoft/PartnerResources/LearningPlanResources/Contributing.md

 If you are creating new content locally on your computer, many software packages allow you to clone a repository from GitHub directly (such as Visual Studio Code), or you may use a tool like [GitHub Desktop](https://desktop.github.com/) to manage downloading the repository and uploading any changes; this allows you to use whatever tool you'd like.
 More on using GitHub desktop in a bit.

 The key to remember is that all documentation is stored in Markdown (MD) format.
 MD is a lightweight markup syntax for documents that allows them to be easily created and consumed.
-MD files may contain images, lists, and tables -- use this [Masterking Markdown guide](https://guides.github.com/features/mastering-markdown/) to learn more.
+MD files may contain images, lists, and tables -- use this [Mastering Markdown guide](https://guides.github.com/features/mastering-markdown/) to learn more.
 Also, while you can copy any existing plan to use as a template, we have an [emtpy template](/LearningPlanResources/Template.md) that you can use to get started.

 If you are including any images in your plan, be sure to upload them to the local assets folder.
 For example, under Business Applications -> Customer Engagement, there are 2 images in the assets folder that are used in the plans in the Customer Engagement section: